jay-lark/ansible-role-lamp/README.md

 Ansible-role-LAMP
 =========

-This Ansible role will install a configure a simple LAMP installation on a Debian/Ubuntu based server
+This Ansible role will install a simple LAMP installation on a Debian/Ubuntu based server

 Requirements
 ------------